KAISEI CANADIAN DOUBLE DIPLOMA SCHOOL

 Students in Japan complete the same courses as those in BC, with a minimum of 80 course credits required to graduate with a BC Dogwood Diploma.
 In addition, students must complete the following Graduation Assessments by grade 12 in order to graduate: Grade 10 Numeracy and Literacy, and Grade 12 Literacy.
 Moreover, students must successfully complete a 4-credit Indigenous-focused course to graduate.
 Classroom-based assessment is the main source of student learning that teachers use to assessment and evaluate learning progress relative to learning standards.
 The BC Graduation Program mandate is to produce “educated citizens” who demonstrate intellectual, human and social, and career development that prepares them for many post-secondary opportunities.

-A message from KCDDS Principal
+A Message from the KCDDS Principal

 British Columbia Principal